To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Zuma’s supporters were much more vocal and sang songs in his praise almost throughout the day on Monday.

 The president surprised his supporters on the opening day by not singing his trademark Umshini Wami song, but opting instead for an old struggle song.

 ANC chairperson Baleka Mbete later explained that the leadership had made a decision that they would only sing songs that everyone would be able to sing, and not songs that were associated with particular factions in the party.

 Now that Ramaphosa is the new ANC deputy president, it is possible that a role would be created for him in government so that he can take over from Motlanthe after the 2014 elections.

 Trevor Manuel’s withdrawal from nomination from the ANC’s national executive committee has made it easier for him to be replaced by Ramaphosa as Minister for Planning in the presidency.
-After all, Ramaphosa is Manuel’s deputy on the national planning commission, which produced the national development plan, which is likely to be endorsed by the ANC this week.

 With hindsight, it seems that Zuma’s major selling job of the national development plan in his political report to the conference could have been more because of him trying to upsell Ramaphosa’s future role in government, rather than endorsing the work done by Manuel.